josephsmithberger/XogotDocs/Documentation.docc/Manual/audio/recording_with_microphone.md

 Godot supports in-game audio recording for Windows, macOS, Linux, Android and iOS.

+On iOS and iPadOS, it is important for your application to set the proper flags for the audio session.
+Visit the Project Settings in Xogot, and then tap "Show Advanced", and then select Audio/General on the settings and look for "Session Category".
+Make sure that you set the category to "Record" or "Play and Record", as this will inform the operating system of your intended use of the audio system.

+It is possible that you get an error like `AudioOutputUnitStart failed, code 2003329396`, this indicates that your Audio Session Category is not correctly set.

 A simple demo is included in the official demo projects and will be used as support for this tutorial: https://github.com/godotengine/godot-demo-projects/tree/master/audio/mic_record.